With Thrive Automator, you will be able to build automated workflows between various plugins from your website.

 We have a separate article about creating your first automation which you can find liked here.

-I've added below an example of a workflow created for when a user purchases a Thrive Apprentice course that is over 15$.
+I've added below an example of a workflow created for when a user purchases a Thrive Apprentice product that is over 15$.

-I've managed to segment this by using the "Order amount" filter, and I've also added a 1 day delay, before the user is enrolled in my premium course:
+I've also added a 1 day delay, before the user is enrolled in my premium product:

 The above screenshot shows how the automation should look like.